lschoe/mpyc/docs/demos.rst

 To run the demo with more parties just keep adding ``-P`` switches.
 The port numbers will be set automatically, but can also be specified in several ways.
 The ``-I`` switch is used to assign a unique index :math:`i\in\{0,1,\ldots,m-1\}` to each of the :math:`m` parties.
-The party's index :math:`i` is very much like the `rank` assigned to a process(or) in a parallel computing context, and it can be obtained as ``mpc.pid`` within a running MPyC program.
+The party's index :math:`i` is much like the `rank` assigned to a process(or) in a parallel computing context, and it can be obtained as ``mpc.pid`` within a running MPyC program.

 The actual code of the 'Hello world!' demo is very simple: